jpsz2004/Compiler-for-Mini-C-/README.md

 6. Implement the iread, fread (scanf) function
 7. Implement the FOR instruction.
 8. Validate that the BREAK and CONTINUE instructions are used within WHILE/FOR instructions.

+## INTERPRETER
+The interpreter executes the code and evaluates its behavior by traversing the AST.
+Key points about the interpreter:

+* It interacts with the AST and the symbol table to execute the input program.
+* Supports execution for Mini-C++ constructs like loops, conditionals, and basic operations.

 # Test
 There is a file called test.mcc.
 You can write on it a code example written using C++.
 The AST class will visit any grammar rule to generate the AST youo can visualizate with the command written down.